North Carolina Court Records

 - Highest grade completed

-- An affidavit is an applicant has not been issued a social security number
+- An affidavit is that the applicant has not been issued a social security number

 - A valid ID, such as a certified birth record